nikitinprior/dcpp/README.md

 # Introduction

-When I started decompiling the preprocessor from the Hi-Tech C compiler package v3.09, I found that the error messages are completely identical to the messages of the program written by John F. Reiser {John F. Reiser}.
+When I started decompiling the preprocessor from the Hi-Tech C compiler package v3.09, I found that the error messages are completely identical to the messages of the program written by John F. Reiser.
 So I assumed that the Hi-Tech C preprocessor is based on this program.
 This assumption turned out to be correct.

 # Decompilation results